 Playwrights' Lab Programs

 Full Stage USA paired New Dramatists residents with producing organizations nationwide.

 The initiative, conceived by New Dramatists and underwritten by the Andrew W. Mellon Foundation, addressed the field-critical issues of new works “stalling” in development with no resulting full production and the special challenge of securing subsequent productions after a world premiere.
 Full Stage has established five institutional collaborations between an eclectic mix of New Dramatists writers and an equally diverse group of producing organizations from across the country.
 Each partnership provided a $25,000 commission to a writer; supported two years of enhanced writer-driven development in New Dramatists’ Playwrights Lab; and culminated in the full production staged by the partner theatre.

 Our partners for Full Stage USA, launched in winter 2010-11 are: Cornerstone Theater Company in Los Angeles, The National New Play Network (NNPN), Oregon Shakespeare Festival (OSF), Yale Repertory Theatre, and a consortium of theatres in Austin, TX (Rude Mechanicals, Salvage Vanguard Theatre, Physical Plant, Rubber Rep, Fusebox Festival, Austin Scriptworks, and the University of Texas at Austin playwriting program).

 Full Stage USA was made possible by a lead grant from the Andrew W. Mellon Foundation.

 The Jerry A. Tishman Playwrights Creativity Fund offers residents the opportunity to workshop new plays or musicals for up to five days.

 Blending the flexibility of a one-day play reading with the intensive focus of a two-week workshop, these workshops are structured according to each writer’s needs at any stage of development enabling playwrights to experiment and explore in depth with collaborators of their choice.
 The writers’ multi-year tenure here ensures they have access to the Fund whenever they most need the resources.

 The Fund is sustained by the Jerry A. Tishman Living Trust.
 It was established in 2008 with a lead grant from the Andrew W. Mellon Foundation.

-PlayTime provides five New Dramatists residents with a two-week writers’ retreat, right in the heart of New York, with their collaborators and a company of actors.
+PlayTime provides three or four New Dramatists residents with a two-week writers’ retreat, right in the heart of New York, with their collaborators and a company of actors.